Maerua caffra

 SA Tree No. 133.

-Common names: (Afr) Gewone Witbos, Lemoentjie, Wilde-bashout, Wildeboshout, Whitewood Bush-cherry, Witbas, Witbashout, Witboom, Witbos, Witboshout, Without.
+Common names: (Afr) Gewone Witbos, Lemoentjie, Wilde-bashout, Wildeboshout, Witbas, Witbashout, Witboom, Witbos, Witboshout, Without.
 (Eng) Bush-cherry, Bush Maerua, Christmas Flower, Common Bush-cherry, Spiderbush, White-wood. (isiXhosa) Umphunzisa, Umphunziso, Umqomoqomo. (isiZulu) Umenwayo, Untswantswane.
 (Tshivenda) Mutshalimela.

 Family: Capparaceae.
 (The caper family) has about 16-33 genera and 480-700 species.
 This family has trees, shrubs and some lianas (climbing plants that are woody and hang from trees) and herbs.
 Members are tropical and sub-tropical.
 Flowers are usually 4-merous.
 The superior Ovary usually has 1 locule.
 Fruit is a capsule or a berry.
 Mustard Oils are present in all genera.
 Local genera on this website include Boscia and Maerua.

-Name derivation: Maerua probably Arabic for the genus. cafra – refers to the Eastern Cape.
+Name derivation: Maerua – probably Arabic for the genus. cafra – refers to the Eastern Cape.
 There are about 60 species in the genus Maerua in southern Africa with 11 species occur in the South Africa and about 7 of these may be trees.

 Conservation: National Status: L C. (Least Concern).
-Assessed: 2005 (W. Foden and L. Potter).
+Assessed: 2005/06/30.
+(W. Foden and L. Potter).

 Tree

-This spineless plant is usually a Tree (photo 537) up to 10m high, but it can also be a small shrub especially at the coast.
+This spineless plant is often a Tree (photo 537) up to 10m high, but it may be a small multi-stemmed shrub – especially at the coast.
 Roots are thick and tuberous.
 The Trunk is straight and up to 24cm wide.
 The white to dark grey coloured Bark is mottled (covered with areas of different colours that do not form a regular pattern – photo 994) and Lichen (composite organism arising from a mutualistic relationship between fungi or cyanobacteria and algae species) may be present (light blue in photo 994).
 Angular young branches are hairless, yellowish or grey-green with conspicuous raised, light Lenticels (usually raised corky oval or elongated areas on the plant that allows the uncontrolled interchange of gases with the environment – photo 808).

 Leaves